 Under Washington State law, animals are considered personal property.
-However, for many pet owners, myself included, this designation is unfathomable: My pets are my family.
-My clients feel the same.
+However, for many pet owners this designation is unfathomable: For many clients, pets are family.
 The grief and pain of losing a pet or seeing one injured often is similar to grief experienced losing a human loved one.
-I’ve seen my clients grieve their pets like this.
-It’s haunting.

 Veterinary malpractice occurs when an injury to an animal results from an act or omission of a veterinarian.
 While veterinary malpractice cases are not tracked by the American Veterinary Medical Association, they are a regular part of my practice.